Phoenix Indian School: To closure

 As the United States changed in the 1960s and early 1970s, the upheaval affected students at PIHS.
 Students regained their interest in their Native American identity, as seen in the growth of tribal clubs.
 At the same time, students and teachers began to question how "Indian" education emphasized some skills only useful in white culture.
 With the passage of the Indian Self-Determination and Education Assistance Act of 1975, Native Americans could finally have more of a voice at BIA schools.
 The self-determination trend showed that non-reservation boarding schools were expendable.
 For most of the early 1970s, enrollment at PIS declined to a stable number of about 550 students, held through the mid-1980s.

-In 1982, the Indian Bureau announced it would close the Indian School, but this was delayed because the Hopi and Papago tribes did not have their own high schools.
-By 1987, with the opening of Hopi Junior/Senior High School in Keams Canyon and Tohono O'odham High School in Sells, this situation was rectified.
+In 1982, the Reagan Administration recommended closing Phoenix Indian School.
+Daniel Peaches, a member of the Arizona House of Representatives, and members of the school community opposed the school closure.
+That year, the Indian Bureau announced it would close the Indian School, but this was delayed because the Hopi and Papago tribes did not have their own high schools.
+Sherman Indian High School in Riverside, California was slated to take boarding students from Phoenix Indian.

+The facility was previously the closest boarding high school for the Havasupai people in the Havasupai Indian Reservation.
+After the closure, Sherman Indian became the closest boarding school to the reservation.
+According to The Arizona Republic, because the Navajo Nation had its own high schools, the closure of the Phoenix Indian School would have the tribe "unaffected".

+In 1986 the school had 366 of them, with Arizona residents making up 85% of that number.
+By 1987, with the opening of Hopi Junior/Senior High School in Keams Canyon and Tohono O'odham High School in Sells, the situation of the lack of Native American high schools was rectified.
 PIS closed its doors for the last time in the spring of 1990.
 In its final year, the PIS had only 80 students, a far cry from the 638 it held in 1985.

 The name remains on Indian School Road, an important Phoenix arterial street, and in Steele Indian School Park.